Cyclopaedia Chapter Three: Sealed

 Slv took out her notebook for the interview, flipping past several pages of references and a summary of the case.
 She often took notes while Elin asked questions, but not always, sometimes they reversed this setup.
 Once they had an instructor who warned not to rely too much on habits during an investigation.
 Do things that can help you see the usual, common, or frequently seen things as if they were fresh, he said, as if you were a stranger visiting a new world.
 This technique could only be taken so far of course, but Slv thought of it often.

 Slv&Elin had been paired almost a year.
 The current case regarded a missing person.
 This wasn't the first time they'd gotten a missing persons case, but when someone vanished, there were usually easy explanations.
-However, these circumstances were already unusual.
+However, these circumstances were already abnormal.
 The vanished man was a scientist named Ove.
 He entered his office at a complex of laboratories operated by the Ministry Of Statistics.
 The man was never accounted for, he wasn't seen leaving the building, he wasn't seen in his neighborhood or at home, his assistants did not see him the following day at work.
 His wife reported the disappearance.
 She waited a full day before reporting it, assuming he'd been caught up in his work.
 A report was also filed independently by the Director of the laboratory.

 It was another two days until Slv&Elin had been allocated.
 Normally no Inspectors would be assigned for up to a week, but as soon as the particulars crossed enough desks, the name of the scientist, the laboratory he worked at, and so on, wheels went into motion quickly.
 Their first interviews would be at the laboratories where Ove worked.
 They'd taken a statement from Ove's wife, but since she was distraught they kept it succinct.
 The report from the Director of the laboratory indicated he'd arrived at work, but was never seen leaving.